What do you teach?

 Nope, there is no contract.
 You can stop taking lessons at any time, but I ask for the courtesy of a week's notice (let me know the lesson before) so I can adjust my schedule accordingly.
 If you stop taking lessons without notice, while a time is still reserved in your name, it will be considered a "no-show" lesson and charged accordingly.
 I also reserve the right to terminate any student at any time for reasons including, but not limited to: Failure to make payment, excessive absences, 2 consecutive no-shows, failure to meet any or all of the above policy criteria.

 What do I need for my first lesson?

 You'll need a playable guitar, either acoustic or electric, whichever you choose.
 Books and other learning materials will be determined on an individual basis at your first lesson (depending upon your personal goals, experience, and age appropriateness).
 For those with electric guitars, you can leave your rig at home -I have cables and amps for you to use at lesson.
 If you don't have a guitar, I'll be glad to help you find the best instrument for your budget (always from a reputable source).

 Do I need to be there for my kid's lesson?

 For kids under 16, a parent or guardian needs to be present during all lessons.
-Parents can either sit in on the lesson.
 I believe an open dialogue is always important, so I am readily available for all questions, comments, and concerns via phone, text, email, or at each week's lesson.